 Everything you need to know about being an Amey Inclusion Ambassador webinar: to listen again click here.

 Employees who take on this voluntary role (with their line manager’s approval) will spend approximately one day per month (spread across the month) acting as a positive role model helping to promote inclusive practices and campaigns as well as offering support to employees.

 See the links in the blue buttons on the right hand side of the page to find out more about the role and who to contact to have an initial discussion.

 Our networks continue to provide a community of support and connection, a safe space to share concerns, learn from one another and generate ideas for future campaigns.
 These groups are open to all employees - see links on the right hand side of the page for the Yammer groups.

-Anyone can join Pride Network.
+Pride Network is open for all to join.
 Our aim is to build an environment that's safe and inclusive of lesbian, gay, bi and trans people and their allies.
 The group takes part in Pride across the UK and hosts online social and learning events.
 Join the conversation on Yammer to find out more.